see-mike-out/erie-documentation/index.markdown

 ### Recording

 The Web APIs do not support directly capturing audio generated from your browser or desktop (presumably for security, privacy, and copyright reasons).
-Instead, we use a Chrome extension by utilizing Chrome's `tabCapture` API to generate audio files out of Erie sonifications.
+Instead, we use a Chrome extension by utilizing Chrome's `tabCapture` API to generate audio files out of Erie sonifications (access [here](https://chromewebstore.google.com/detail/erie-recorder-for-chrome/efbafkmjeinnnkjlkipfmpcbglbjgedc)).
 Yet, it is still not possible to capture the sounds generated using the Web Speech API (`SpeechSynthesis`) because technically it is not generated from your browser but from your computer.
 Instead, our recorder creates an HTML file that has the text parts and recorded sounds so that they can be played using a screen reader.